Fade BG Image

 Unlike the bone fish from the second floor, this was probably a boss monster they'd prepared from the start.

-Unlike the bone fish that clearly screamed "we made this after our dungeon got flooded," this one felt like it belonged in this dungeon.
+Unlike the bone fish that clearly screamed "we threw this together after our dungeon got flooded," this one actually fit the dungeon.

-Though this dungeon also had typical traps like rope at ankle height, pitfalls, and wires that trigger arrows—frankly, all cheap traps.
+That said, this dungeon also only had typical traps like rope strung at ankle height, pitfalls, and tripwires that trigger arrows.
+Frankly, all cheap traps.

-The [Boss Room] stalling the water was a nice play, I guess?
+Using the Boss Room to stop the water was a nice play, I suppose?

-I don't know what's ahead, but I can't let my guard down.
+I don't know what lies ahead, but I can't let my guard down.

 Something Black Armor-tier or higher will probably appear as the dungeon boss.

-Seriously.
+Seriously?
 So they're finally getting serious about capturing us.
-Looking, a Black Armor accompanied by numerous Skeletons was walking through our dungeon.
-It was surrounded by Skeletons, apparently wary of traps.
+Looking at the monitor, a Black Armor accompanied by numerous Skeletons was walking through our dungeon.
+Surrounded by Skeletons, it seemed to be wary of traps.

 "Let's hit them with a water current first.
 Open floodgate number one."